KonaTeam/kona-api/sections/responses.md

 -----------
 Create is handled with a POST to the resource's path.
 Upon success, `201 Created` will be returned with the location of the new resource in the `Location` header along with the current JSON representation of the resource.
+If an error such as a business rule violation occurs (i.e. exceeded the user's space limit),  the details  of the error can be found in the response in JSON format.

 Update resource  <a name='update'><a>